matlux/jvm-breakglass/README.md

 What is this project about?
 ---------------------------

+Clojure and REPL can be introduced into a pure Java project to improve troubleshooting without having to force a team to migrate their code away from Java.

 nRepl is easy to start in Clojure but it needs a tiny bit of work to inject it into your java process.
 If your using Spring and Java, this project has done that for you.
 This project is a Maven module that you can integrate in your java project and inject easily the Repl in your application.

-How to install this with Spring
+How to install the REPL in your application with Spring
 -------------------------------

-* clone this project
-* compile the project

-    mvn clean install

 * insert the dependency inside your maven project